benjaminoakes/www.benjaminoakes.com/_posts/2013-12-04-google-chrome-adds-audiovideo-indicators-to-tabs-in-latest-dev-build.md

 ---
 [Google Chrome Adds Audio/Video Indicators To Tabs in Latest Dev Build](http://www.omgchrome.com/google-chrome-tab-audio-features/).

-Such a great idea for a feature&#8230; It&#8217;s funny to think it took this long for it to happen.
+Such a great idea for a feature...
+It&#8217;s funny to think it took this long for it to happen.